Your step-by-step guide to the development application process

 - Any other questions you may have.

-People undertaking dual occupancies, units, commercial and industrial proposals should complete the Development Application form.
-For Class 1 and 10 buildings (i.e. residential dwellings, swimming pools, garages and shed, a please complete a combined Development Application/Construction Certificate form.
+People undertaking dual occupancies, units, commercial and industrial proposals should complete a Development Application on the NSW Planning Portal.
+For Class 1 and 10 buildings (i.e. residential dwellings, swimming pools, garages and shed, a please complete a Development Application and Construction Certificate application on the NSW Planning Portal.
 We also have a Development Application Guide to help you through the process.
-You may also require an Owners Consent Form.
+You will also require an Owner’s Consent Form which will need to be completed and loaded up on the NSW Planning Portal with your plans/documentation.

 If your proposal involves two or more development types (such as a house and a pool) you will need to submit both sets of planning documents with your application.
 Council encourages people to submit them in electronic form wherever possible (CD or USB) although hardcopy plans will be accepted.